 For the first half of 2016, Desiigner was called many things, but a formidable rapper was never one of them.
 Other than “Panda,” his intoxicating, mind-numbing hit single, we as listeners only had small guest features on songs like Kanye West’s “Freestyle 4” and “Champions” to piece together who, and what, Desiigner intended to be.

-There was something more, though, to Desiigner’s abilities.
-Behind the insane gun noises and ad libs, the jokes and memes that seemed to follow his “kid in a candy store that only sells caffeine tablets” personality, and an adversarial rap community, was actual substance, which became more apparent than ever after his 2016 XXL Freshmen “Timmy Turner” freestyle.
+There was something more to Desiigner’s abilities, though.
+Behind the insane gun noises and ad libs, the jokes and memes that seemed to follow his “kid in a candy store that only sells caffeine tablets” personality, and an adversarial rap community, is actual substance, which became more apparent than ever after his 2016 XXL Freshmen “Timmy Turner” freestyle.

 At first glance, the melodic cadence, finger-snapping, and brevity of the video were almost too much to process.
 Yet, at the time, even the most jaded listener couldn’t help but be mesmerized after 30 minutes of repeating the video.
 No longer was Desiigner tightrope-walking the line between eccentric and parodic, but performing hypnosis, and the flash of raw talent we saw from only four bars was his spoon circling the cup.

 Over the past 14 months, Desiigner has expanded on those two versions of himself as listeners have become increasingly dubious as to which direction we should expect his music to follow.
 It began with his highly anticipated mixtape, New English, which became the earliest encapsulation of his chaotic conundrum.
 Most of New English is bad, but not in such a traditional sense.
 Instead, its worst qualities lay in its squandered potential, but only enough to leave you with disappointment and never condemnation.